Cubs Spring Training

 Notes about the seating

-The Cubs dugout is on the first base side.
-To make sure you're on the home side of the stadium, buy your tickets in any odd numbered section.
+The Cubs dugout is on the third base side.
+To make sure you're on the home side of the stadium, buy your tickets in sections 100-111.
+And to be very technical, seats 1-19 in section 111 are on the Cubs' side of the park while seats 20-38 are just barely on the visiting team side.

 Sections and rows